-- Metal Detecting Association Of Washington: Web Link - Texas Council of Treasure Clubs Web Link clubs being actively involved in their local community; far more clubs take no leadership role in the support and protection of the hobby.
+Detecting Clubs.
+There are around 550 metal detecting clubs in the U.S. with only a small number of these clubs being actively involved in their local community; far more clubs take no leadership role in the support and protection of the hobby.
 Some large clubs with good organizational structure and membership involvement do not participate in any way at the national, state level, or in their community.
 Generally, clubs do not even have a training program for new detectorist, yet with the influx of new detectorists the need of such a program is very desirable.